DandyLyons/notes/content/Library/The Bible (WEB)/45 - Romans/Rom-14.md

 Then don't let your good be slandered,

 ###### v17
-for God's Kingdom is not eating and drinking, but righteousness, peace, and joy in the Holy Spirit.
+for God's Kingdom is not[^hedonism] eating and drinking, but righteousness, peace, and joy in the Holy Spirit.

 ###### v18
 For he who serves Christ in these things is acceptable to God and approved by men.